dbt-labs/docs.getdbt.com/website/blog/2022-04-05-when-backend-devs-spark-joy.md

 **Soft deletes FTW.**

-In a soft delete, data is noted as deleted in a type of `deleted_at`/`is_deleted field`.
+In a soft delete, data is noted as deleted in a type of `deleted_at`/`is_deleted` field.
 A hard delete performs a true deletion which ultimately removes the row from the table.
 Soft deletes and fields that specify whether rows were removed provide a true record of what is happening to the data.
 They establish greater context into backend application data and help analytics engineers ensure higher data quality.

 **Data is passed as the proper type.**